"I recall climbing on a clear and stable route, and have no memory of falling.

-- Jacob's bag was in disarray with things dangling around.
+- Jay's bag was in disarray with things dangling around.
 We did not immediately pack his bag properly or clean his harness rack to prevent it from getting caught on anything.
 This should have been done earlier.

 - Our two ropes have very similar colors, which caused unnecessary confusion during the rescue.

 The NOK wanted to transport Jay back to Singapore immediately, but there were certain logistical challenges that needed to be addressed first.
 In order for Jay to be transported back to Singapore, an ambulance from Singapore had to be arranged to pick him up from the hospital in Malaysia, provided that a doctor's memo was obtained.
 It was not possible for an ambulance from Malaysia to transport Jay directly to Singapore, due to certain regulations.
 These logistical details were unknown to me before the situation arose, and I had to navigate them on the spot.